eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-vscode-web-extension/README.md

 * Operating system and version
 * Country or region
 * Anonymous user and session ID
-* Version numbers of Microsoft VS Code and COBOL Language Highlighting
+* Version numbers of Microsoft VS Code and COBOL Language Highlighting for Web